 Researchers in the Earth and atmospheric sciences continually innovate to make the world safer, the environment cleaner, and our energy resources more sustainable.
-Our key areas of research include seismology, geophysics, geomechanics, geochemistry, hydrology, atmospheric turbulence and dispersion, climate modeling and model intercomparison, climate change detection and attribution, climate sensitivity and feedback, energy systems, and carbon cycles.
-We maintain advanced experimental and computational capabilities to better understand the complex processes at the core of our mission applications.
+Key areas of research include seismology, geophysics, geomechanics, geochemistry, hydrology, atmospheric turbulence and dispersion, Earth system modeling and model intercomparison, climate sensitivity and feedbacks, energy systems, and geochemical cycles.
+The Laboratory maintains advanced experimental and computational capabilities to better understand the complex processes at the core of our mission applications.
 Select applications of LLNL's expertise in Earth and atmospheric science are noted below:

 - LLNL leads the development of DOE's Energy Exascale Earth System Model (E3SM) Project.
-E3SM leverages capabilities at eight DOE National Laboratories and academic partners to harness the world's largest supercomputers to model and understand anthropogenic impacts on our ecosystem. - Climate Resilience has been identified as a Mission Focus Area for LLNL and includes efforts in greenhouse gas mitigation to limit climate change, climate simulation to predict climate change on spatial and temporal scales required by decision-makers, and analysis of climate change impacts on the various systems and operations that influence national security (e.g., the electrical grid, military installations, and supply chains). - Atmospheric researchers develop high-fidelity atmospheric fluid dynamics, turbulence, and aerosol dispersion codes.
+E3SM leverages capabilities at eight DOE National Laboratories and academic partners to harness the world's largest supercomputers to model and understand natural and anthropogenic impacts on our ecosystem. - Earth System Resilience has been identified as a Mission Focus Area for LLNL.
+It includes efforts to assess the impacts of extreme weather events on systems and operations critical to national security (e.g., the electrical grid, military installations, and supply chains), to mitigate negative impacts of energy production, and to improve Earth system simulation on spatial and temporal scales required by decision-makers. - Atmospheric researchers develop high-fidelity atmospheric fluid dynamics, turbulence, and aerosol dispersion codes.
 These models are used to study nuclear weapons effects, atmospheric contaminant releases, wind and solar energy systems, and high-altitude flight environments. - The Center for Accelerator Mass Spectrometry (CAMS) is a signature user facility providing ultra-sensitive isotope ratio measurements and ion-beam analytical techniques.
 CAMS conducts up to 25,000 measurements per year to support a wide array of scientific studies. - LLNL maintains one of the most complete geomaterial modeling libraries available for national security applications.
 The library incorporates complex phenomena related to impact and explosions in hard rock and similar materials. - LLNL leads development of GEOS, an open-source reservoir simulator for subsurface energy systems.
-This exascale capability, developed by a community of industrial and academic partners, has been used in numerous studies to support geologic carbon storage, geothermal energy, and hydrogen storage projects.
+This exascale capability, developed by a community of energy industry and academic partners, has been used in numerous studies to support reservoir management, hydraulic stimulation for oil and gas extraction, geothermal energy, and hydrogen storage projects.